System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ```
 As shown in the code above, at startup, the system loads a JSON file named according to the board number from GameConfigManager (we have explained the responsibilities of this manager in section 3.1).
 If the specific layout is missing, there is a fallback to a default layout.
 The JSON data includes a list `TileData[] tiles` (which contains the connected tiles, coordinates, and an optional homePlayerID to indicate that the tile is a home tile) and an arrows list `ArrowData[] arrows`, which contains the coordinates and rotation of decorative direction arrows that are used to signifying that there is a crossroads.
 Tile prefabs are then instantiated after loading the JSON, with their appropriate materials and coordinates.
 Decorative direction arrows are placed above the instantiated tiles, and the connections between adjacent tiles are set up, this is later used in player movement to indicate valid direction choices.
 After generation is complete, a global flag BoardGenFinished is activated so the game can proceed.

+### 3.8 Quiz

+As mentioned in section 1.1 our project utilises IBM's Granite model for question generation, the stored question sets are retrieved via

 ### 3.8 Tiles

 As mentioned in section 3.6 our game board is made up of several connected tiles.
 Appart from storing references to connections and possible directions from a tile, tiles also contain other characteristics such as tileType and tilePlayerID.
-Our game consists of 6 different tile types that cause a player to do a specific action as well as one normal tile type with no action :
+Our game consists of 7 different tile types that cause a player to do a specific action as well as one normal tile type with no action.

 #### Tile Types